-The VersaCare bed offers state-of-the-art technology enabling high quality care for mid to high acuity patients through advanced solutions supporting patient safety, patient mobilization, and skin care.
-The bed also assists caregivers with daily care making their job easier.
+The VersaCare® bed enables high quality care for mid to high acuity patients through advanced solutions supporting patient safety, patient mobilization, and skin care.
+The bed also assists caregivers with daily care to help make their job easier.

 Help keep Your Patient's Skin Safe

-US expenditures for treating pressure ulcers have been estimated at $11 billion per year.3 Keeping your patient's skin safe has never been more important.
-Reducing shear, friction, moisture, and heat can help aid in the prevention and treatment of pressure ulcers.
-Skin protocols, used in conjunction with bed and surface technology, can help reduce pressure ulcers.
+Keeping your patient's skin safe has never been more important.
+Reducing shear, friction, moisture, and heat can help aid in the prevention and treatment of pressure injuries.

 - Smart Bed technology enabled for connectivity with NaviCare® Nurse Call, other nurse call systems and EMRs